python/peps/pep-06XX-immortal-objects.rst

 Under this proposal, any object may be marked as immortal.
 "Immortal" means the object will never be cleaned up (at least until runtime finalization).
-Specifically, the refcount for an immortal object is set to a specific value, and that refcount is never changed by ``Py_INCREF()`` or ``Py_DECREF()``.
+Specifically, the refcount for an immortal object is set to a sentinel value, and that refcount is never changed by ``Py_INCREF()`` or ``Py_DECREF()``.

 Avoiding changes to the refcount is an essential part of this